NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Related Works

-\textbf{NeRF representation.} 3D representation has gained significant attention since the original NeRF\cite{nerf}.
-Early works, such as \cite{dvgo, nsvf, mipnerf} used differentiable volumetric rendering to fit geometric and RGB information in 3D space with a network.
-NeuS\cite{neus} and VolSDF\cite{volsdf} improve the reconstruction quality by using SDF to replace density for better surface geometry reconstruction.
-Subsequent methods, especially Plenoxels\cite{plenoxels} and 3DGS\cite{Gaussian}, have also demonstrated significant success in explicitly storing color and density features within the spatial domain.
-Instant-NGP\cite{INGP} adopted a multi-resolution hash encoding as storage.
-These approaches have proven highly effective in leveraging multi-view posed images for robust 3D space reconstruction and generating high-quality novel view synthesis.
-Many works, including \cite{mvsnerf, ibrnet, pixelnerf, regnerf} have also explored how to synthesize new views using a limited number of posed images.
-In particular, methods like IBRNet\cite{ibrnet} and pixelNeRF\cite{pixelnerf} project 2D image features into 3D space, and decode the 3D feature into geometry and RGB information of positions in the 3D space.
-Inspired by this line of thought, NeRF-Det\cite{NeRF-Det} projects ray samples onto the image plane, and demonstrated the effectiveness of such method.
+\textbf{Neural Radiance Fields.} 3D representation has gained significant attention since the vanilla NeRF \cite{nerf}.
+Early works, such as DVGO \cite{dvgo}, NSVF \cite{nsvf}, Mip-NeRF \cite{mipnerf}, used differentiable volumetric rendering to fit geometric and RGB information in 3D space with a network.
+NeuS \cite{neus} and VolSDF \cite{volsdf} improve the reconstruction quality by using SDF to replace density for better surface geometry reconstruction.
+Subsequent methods, Plenoxels \cite{plenoxels} and 3DGS \cite{Gaussian}, have also demonstrated significant success in explicitly storing color and density features within the spatial domain.
+Instant-NGP \cite{INGP} adopted a multi-resolution hash encoding as storage.
+These approaches have proven highly effective in leveraging multi-view posed images for robust 3D space reconstruction and generating high-quality novel view synthesis (NVS).
+Many works, such as MVS-NeRF \cite{mvsnerf}, IBRNet \cite{ibrnet}, PixelNeRF \cite{pixelnerf}, and RegNeRF \cite{regnerf}, have also explored how to synthesize new views using a limited number of posed images.
+In particular, methods such as IBRNet \cite{ibrnet} and PixelNeRF \cite{pixelnerf} project 2D image features into 3D space and decode the 3D features into the geometry and RGB information of positions in the 3D space.
+Inspired by this line of thought, NeRF-Det \cite{NeRF-Det} projects ray samples onto the image plane and demonstrates the effectiveness of this method.

-\textbf{3D object detection.} With the advancement of autonomous driving technology and the increasing popularity of AR and VR devices, the development of 3D object detection\cite{bevfusion, camliflow, huang2023geometric} has been progressing rapidly.
-Many mature outdoor 3D detection methods focus on BEV (bird's-eye view) perception such as BEVFormer\cite{bevformer}, BEVDet\cite{bevdet}, SparseBEV\cite{sparsebev} and VCD\cite{huang2024leveraging}.
-After that, many occupancy reconstruction approaches like TPVFormer\cite{tpvformer} and VoxFormer\cite{voxformer} have also been developed.
-DETR3D\cite{detr3d} and PETR\cite{petr} lift 2D features from multi-views into 3D to conduct 3D object detection based on DETR\cite{DETR} and Deformable DETR\cite{deformable}.
-Additionally, numerous methods have emerged for indoor detection, including RGB-D scan-based methods such as 3D-SIS\cite{3dsis}, point cloud-based approaches like VoteNet\cite{Votenet} and FCAF3D\cite{FCAF3D}.
-ImVoxelNet\cite{imvoxelnet} utilizes multi-view images to extract 2D features and project the feature from 2D to 3D, representing the 3D spatial as an voxel for perception.